About the Cougar

 Sub-species

-According to recent studies, there are around six sub-species of cougars.
-The sub-species are as follows Florida panther, North American cougar, Eastern cougar, Argentine cougar, Northern South American cougar, Costa Rican cougar.
+Recent studies recognize around six sub-species of cougar: the Florida panther, North American cougar, Eastern cougar, Argentine cougar, Northern South American cougar, and Costa Rican cougar.